timtimkaaa/MyObsidianRepoo/Projects in Progress/GUX Grocery locator/Research plan (Early Prototypes).md

 - Prompt 2: Now, let's take a different situation: you're making a grocery list before going shopping.
 Try to create one and add a {product} there.
 	- Follow-up: Did you find anything confusing?
 	- Follow-up: Was there any point where you expected something different from what had actually happened?
-- Prompt 3: Now let's say you want to buy a product, but first you want to check if there are any sales for a particular brand of {product}.
+- Prompt 3: Now let's say you want to buy a product, but first you want to check if there are any sales for one of the brands of (product}.
 	- Follow-up: What was your logic for searching for sales?
 Did it apply well to this app?
 - Prompt 4: Now let's go back to that list you were making earlier and try to use it to navigate the store.
 What do you think it looks like?
 	- Follow-up: Try it now, please.